Preventing Youth Suicide

 Brief Facts and Tips

 1. Youth suicide is a serious problem.
-Suicide is the second leading cause of death among school age youth.
-In 2013, 17% of our nation's high school students seriously considered suicide and 8% made an attempt.
+Suicide is the leading cause of death among school age youth.
+In 2015, approximately 18% of 9th to 12th graders seriously considered suicide with 9% having made an attempt one or more times.

 2. Suicide is preventable.
 Youth who are contemplating suicide typically give warning signs of their distress.
 Most important is to never take these warning signs lightly or promise to keep them secret.